microsoft/kafka-connect-cosmosdb/README.md

 This project provides connectors for [Kafka Connect](http://kafka.apache.org/documentation.html#connect) to read from and write data to [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).

 ## Exactly-Once Support
+- **Source** Connector
-For the time being, this connector supports "at least once" with multiple tasks and "exactly once" for single tasks.
+  - For the time being, this connector supports "at least once" with multiple tasks and "exactly once" for single tasks.
+- **Sink** Connector
+  - The sink connector fully supports "exactly once" semantics.

 ## Supported Data Formats